arslanov-artur/career-compare/README.md

 ## What would I add with more time

 1. Tests for calculations/mappers (that's the core functionality of this app)
-2. Modals for Level detail works fine, but I would make it more smoother (to improve UX)
+2. FIXED: Modals for Level detail works fine, but I would make it more smoother (to improve UX)

 ## Additional